danbev/learning-iot/notes/drogue-iot.md

 [drogue-device pull request](https://github.com/drogue-iot/drogue-device/pull/171)

 ### Drogue Cloud
+What Drogue Cloud provides is like a "broker" of sort enabling communication between devices and backend cloud services.
+It enables devices to send/publish data that can the be routed/brokered (is that a word?) to backend cloud apps that are listening or subscribed.
+It also enables these backends to send data to the devices, but I guess data in this case would be commands for the device to act upon.

-This is a connectivity layer for `forwarding` telemetry data (like senors reading from a remote device) from devices and sending the along to business applications.
-It can also send also allow business applications to send commands back to the devices (I think).
+This is a connectivity layer for `forwarding` telemetry data (like senors reading from a remote device) from devices and sending them along to business applications.
+It can also send also allow business applications to send commands back to the devices.

+Drogue Cloud does not contain a full MQTT broker, it only provides some dedicates topics and operations.

 ```console
 $ cargo install drg